 After a long day, we went to Charlotte’s Kitchen to soak in the scenery and reflect on everything we had learned.
 We had a perfect view over dinner, right at the end of the wharf in Paihia.
 We were also lucky enough to enjoy music from the live band before hopping back on the vehicle ferry to The Duke.

 Our last day in the Bay of Islands was an exciting scenic cruise among 144 islands with Explore Group.
 Once again, we were steeped in local history as knowledgeable staff took us to historic battlegrounds and points of interest around the bay.
 The hole in the rock was a beautiful sight to behold and the cherry on top of an iconic kiwi adventure.

 To this day, the scenery of the Bay of Islands remains beautiful and unspoiled.
 It is the birthplace of our nation, Aotearoa, New Zealand, for which a visit is essential for a proper understanding of the foundation of our history.

 If you want to sit back and let the world go by, there is certainly plenty of relaxation to be had.
-The perfect destination for a New Zealand staycation!
+The Bay of Islands is the perfect destination for a New Zealand staycation!